HaskSy/Lucida/lucida-obsidian/Materials/Denis Moskvin. Zippers and Lenses.md

 | Lens      | 1              |
 | Prism     | 0-1            |
 | Traversal | Natural number |
-- [ ] #TODO Here's mentioned derivation of optics using Template Haskell.
-Maybe should look into it

 ### Summary

 Not much to mention here.
 Only got a feeling that existential typing will flip me over when I man up to make first class optics user interface